FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/quick_start/solidity_application.md

 ### Step 4.
 Configure the SDK certificate

-in the "asset-app-3.0 / src / test / resources "Create the configuration file" applicationContext.xml "in the directory and write the configuration content。
+Create the configuration file "applicationContext.xml" in the "asset-app-3.0 / src / test / resources" directory and write the configuration content。

 The contents of applicationContext.xml are as follows: